Jéssica Bouzas Maneiro: 2025: Wimbledon fourth round, first WTA 1000 quarterfinal

 At the Australian Open, Bouzas defeated Sonay Kartal to set up a second round meeting with world No. 1 Aryna Sabalenka which she lost in straight sets.

 In April at the Rouen Open, she overcame Maria Sakkari, and Varvara Gracheva, before losing in the quarterfinals to top seed and eventual champion, Elina Svitolina.

 The following month, Bouzas made it through to the quarterfinals at the Morocco Open in Rabat with wins over Julia Grabher and qualifier Sada Nahimana.
 She lost in the last eight to Ajla Tomljanović.

 At the French Open, she defeated ninth seed Emma Navarro and Robin Montgomery to reach the third round, in which she lost to Hailey Baptiste.

 Bouzas made it into the fourth round at Wimbledon for the first time thanks to the retirement due to injury of her opening opponent, Ella Seidel, followed by wins over 28th seed Sofia Kenin and Dayana Yastremska.
 Her run was ended by 19th seed Liudmila Samsonova.

-Moving onto the North American hardcourt swing of the season at the Canadian Open, she defeated qualifier Louisa Chirico, 26th seed Ashlyn Krueger, qualifier Aoi Ito, and Lin Zhu to reach her first WTA 1000 quarterfinal, at which point she lost to wildcard entrant and eventual champion Victoria Mboko.
+Moving onto the North American hardcourt swing of the season at the Canadian Open, she defeated qualifier Louisa Chirico, 26th seed Ashlyn Krueger, qualifier Aoi Ito, and Zhu Lin to reach her first WTA 1000 quarterfinal, at which point she lost to wildcard entrant and eventual champion, Victoria Mboko.

-Ranked at a new career-high of world No. 42, Bouzas made it through to the fourth round at the Cincinnati Open with wins over wildcard entrant Venus Williams, 21st seed Leylah Fernandez and wildcard entrant Taylor Townsend.
+Ranked at a new career-high of world No. 42, Bouzas made it through to the fourth round at the Cincinnati Open with wins over wildcard entrant Venus Williams, 21st seed Leylah Fernandez, and wildcard entrant Taylor Townsend.
 She lost to world No. 1, Aryna Sabalenka.

+2026: Two WTA 250 quarterfinals

+Seeded second at the Morocco Open in May, Bouzas defeated qualifiers Lisa Zaar and Fiona Ferro to reach the quarterfinals, at which point her run was ended by sixth seed Petra Marčinko.
+The following month at the Nottingham Open, she overcame qualifier Himeno Sakatsume and Katie Volynets to make it through to the quarterfinals, where she lost to third seed Emma Navarro.